badboy/microstate/README.md

 -----------

 A finite state machine is in only one state at a time.
-From there it can change from one state to another when initiated by an triggering event: the transition.
+From there it can change from one state to another when initiated by a triggering event: the transition.
 A finite state machine is fully defined by a list of states and the transitions triggering a change from one state to another.

 And that's all this crate does: it let's you define the states and transitions.